Requiem for a Nun: "The past"

 Requiem for a Nun is the source of one of Faulkner's best-known lines, "The past is never dead.
 It's not even past."

-This line is often paraphrased, as it was by then-Senator Barack Obama in his speech "A More Perfect Union".
+This line is often paraphrased, as it was in 2008 by then-Senator Barack Obama in his speech "A More Perfect Union".

 In 2012, Faulkner Literary Rights LLC filed a copyright infringement lawsuit against Sony Pictures Classics over a scene in the film Midnight in Paris, in which a time-traveling character says, "The past is not dead!
 Actually, it's not even past.
 You know who said that?
 Faulkner.
 And he was right.
 And I met him, too.
 I ran into him at a dinner party."
 In 2013, the judge dismissed Faulkner Literary Rights LLC's claim, ruling that the use of the quote in the film was de minimis and constituted "fair use".

 Adaptations

 The novel was dramatized for the theater in 1956 by Albert Camus, entitled Requiem pour une nonne.
 Camus also wrote the preface to the 1957 French translation of the novel by Maurice Coindreau.

+The English Stage Company at the Royal Court Theatre presented the play in London on November 27, 1957.
+The Broadway production opened at the John Golden Theatre on January 30, 1959.
+Both productions were directed by Tony Richardson.
+William Faulkner adapted the play from his own novel.